-The Public Housing portfolio began FY 2022 with 99 Public Housing Units.
+The Public Housing portfolio began FY 2023 with 1 Public Housing Unit.
 This does not include the following:

-- Eight (8) offline units that had previously been permanently converted to non-dwelling units for resident services purposes such as Head-Start centers, childcare, and education centers - Twelve (12) non-ACC units used for administrative purposes and resident amenities such as community rooms, laundry rooms, etc.
+- Eight (8) offline units that had previously been permanently converted to non-dwelling units for resident services purposes such as Head-Start centers, childcare, and education centers. - Twelve (12) non-ACC units used for administrative purposes and resident amenities such as community rooms, laundry rooms, etc.

-During FY 2022, 98 units were converted through the RAD program.
-Therefore, HACSB's Public Housing portfolio consists of 1 unit as shown in the following table.
+During FY 2023, no units were converted through the Rental Assistance Demonstration (RAD) program.
+HACSB's Public Housing portfolio consists of 1 unit as shown in the following table.

-MANAGEMENT POINT (AMP) ACC Units
+MANAGEMENT POINT (AMP) ACC UNITS

 180 1

 TOTAL PUBLIC HOUSING UNITS 1